 Probably the best thing about Jonker Street are the night markets which are on Fridays, Saturdays and Sunday nights.
 At the night markets, you can pretty much buy anything and everything such as great souvenirs and handicrafts as well as the best street food, restaurants and bars.

-So if you’re looking for things to do in Melaka at night, be sure to head on down to the Jonker Street night markets.
+So if you’re looking for things to do in Melaka at night, be sure to head on down to the Jonker Street night markets and enjoy one of the Melaka best places to visit.

 Address: Jalan Hang Jebat

+If you love boats, you won’t want to miss this place to go in Melaka.
 Located on Quayside Road you will find a staggering 34 metre high, 36 metre long and 8 metre wide ship.
 This ship is a replica of the Flor de la Mar, a Portuguese ship which sank off the coast of Melaka.
-As the story goes; when it sank it had onboard the loot the Portuguese had stolen from Melaka city.
+As the story goes; when it sank it had the loot the Portuguese had stolen from Melaka city onboard.

 The ship now contains the Maritime museum which is divided into various eras including the Melaka Sultanate, Portuguese as well as the Dutch and Britsh rule.